-Up until now, I’ve been slowly picking over what has happened in our lives recently, and I’m still about 4 months out of date.
-But today I’m writing about how things are …today.
-Because there is a pandemic.
+Oh great, we are now living in a pandemic.
 A cocking pandemic.
 As if life wasn’t hard enough already.
 Jesus.
-Though in a strange way it’s the most ‘normal’ it has ever been inside our house.
+Though in a strange way it’s the most normal it has ever been inside our house.
 Outside of it is this weird, ghostly turmoil.

 Ben has stopped work at the NHS.
 He would be dealing with sick Covid patients, which is just untenable in our current situation.
 He would have to isolate himself from the family somehow (I mean how.
 Live in the garage?)

 Joshua’s treatment is intensifying (such great timing).
-So we are having to take him in to hospital for various procedures, but due to covid-restrictions you can only have 1 adult accompanying the patient.
+So we are having to take him in to hospital for various procedures, but due to Covid-restrictions you can only have one adult accompanying the patient.
 If Ben was away from us, what would I do with Louis?
 I can’t call on ANYONE for help.
 Not grandparents.
 Or friends.
 So that’s that.
 We’re all just at home.

 We took Louis out of school early.
 Ben had just made the decision to leave work, so it seemed ridiculous to be sending Louis there, given that children are filthy little vectors of disease.